SomeMoosery/compendium/Architecture/README.md

 **Cloud Elasticity:** the ability for cloud services to be able to "stretch" up/down, out/in cheaply, with ease

 **Profiling:** the dynamic analysis of our code, measuring the space and the time complexity of our code and displaying issues like concurrency errors, memory errors & robustness & safety of the program

+**High availability:** the ability of the system to stay online despite having failures at the infrastructural level in real-time

+**Fault Tolerance:** the ability of the system to stay up despite taking hits

+**Fail soft:** when part of a system can fail, but the remaining parts remain operational

+**Redundancy:** duplicating the components or instances & keeping them on standby to take over in case the active instances go down

+**Polyglot persistence:** using several different persistence technologies (realtional database, NoSQL) to fulfil different persistence requirements in an application

+**Data consistency:** saving data in a normalized fashion

+**Multi-Model Database:** databases that support multiple data models like Graph, Document-Oriented, Relational etc. as opposed to supporting only one data model

+**Document-Oriented Databases:** database that stores data in a document-oriented model in independent docuemnts

+**Graph Databases:** database that stores data in nodes/vertices and edges in the form of relationships

+**Key-Value Store:** database that uses a simple key-value method to store and quickly fetch data with minimum latency

+**Time Series Database:** database optimized for tracking & persisting time-series data

+**Wide Column Database:** database optimized for storing tables with upwards of billions of columns

 ## Resources:
 [Introducing WebSockets](https://www.html5rocks.com/en/tutorials/websockets/basics/)